cocoman043/uploadFile2MongoDB/README.md

 ```bash
 npm i
 ```
-2. Create a `.env` file containing the keys for Cloudinary and MongoDB.
+2. Create a `.env` file based on the `.env.example` file containing the keys for Cloudinary and MongoDB.
 3. Start the app with `npm start`.
 4. Send a POST requst to `api/upload` with a file attached.